 The Castleton Botanical Gardens sit in a river valley on both sides of the Junction main road which links the Saint Andrew and Saint Mary parishes.
 It is one of the oldest botanical gardens in the western hemisphere, established in 1862 by English planter Colonel Castle on what was once a sugar plantation.
 The Bath Botanical Gardens in St. Thomas, Jamaica’s first botanical garden, had suffered repeated flooding by the Sulphur River.
 This led to much discontent and paved the way for Castleton’s establishment.
 In 1869, Colonel Castle gifted the gardens to the government of Jamaica.
-As a result, the 15-acre garden is free and is now a popular picnic spot for Kingstonians wanting a break from the city.
+As a result, the 15-acre garden is cheap to visit, and is now a popular picnic spot for Jamaicans wanting a break from the city.
 The tortuous Wag Water River flows parallel to the gardens, adding to the view and giving one the opportunity to swim in unbridled beauty.

 Starting from Half-Way-Tree (HWT) in Saint Andrew, I boarded a bus heading to Annotto Bay in Saint Mary.
 Annotto Bay buses load beside the Portland buses next to the HWT Transport Centre, directly across from HWT’s Burger King fast food outlet.
 The fare to Castleton is $150 per person and in fact, you can take a bus headed to Portland too since they drive the same route.
 You’ll still get your fare at the right price once you tell the conductor (man who collects the fare) where you are getting off, since you pay for how far you travel, not the total journey of $450.
 These rural buses never leave until they are full so I had a 15 minute wait during which I suffered miserably in the humid heat.
 You’re fortunate if one of them has the air conditioning on since they’re stingy, but by time the bus starts moving you won’t need it as much.
 The total drive from HWT to Castleton took about 45 minutes.
 Look out for the signs on either side of the road after you pass Temple Hall, then just say “bus stop driver” when you do.
 They’ll know your only destination could be the gardens if you ask for a stop there, so you’ll be let off conveniently at the entrance.